 Q: Is laser vision correction for nearsightedness permanent?

 A: Laser vision correction treats the vision prescription you have at the time of the procedure.
 The reshaping of the cornea to correct for nearsightedness is permanent.
 However, everyone’s vision changes over time, and conditions that were corrected with laser vision correction – including nearsightedness – can return.
 Other eye conditions that may cause your vision to change significantly after laser vision correction include cataracts and glaucoma.
 Also, laser vision correction does not prevent the natural aging of the eye (called presbyopia).
 You will likely need glasses to read once you reach your mid-forties when the lens of the eye loses its ability to focus on objects nearby.

-Q: Who is a candidate for laser vision correction?
+Q: Who is a candidate for vision correction procedures?

-A: Adults who have reached ocular maturity (typically after 20 years of age when eyes stop physically developing); have a stable prescription that hasn’t changed in over a year; have healthy corneas and are in good general health, are typically good candidates for LASIK or other laser vision correction procedure.
+A: Adults who have reached ocular maturity (typically after 20 years of age when eyes stop physically developing); have a stable prescription that hasn’t changed in over a year; have healthy corneas and are in good general health, are typically good candidates for LASIK, SMILE, PRK or ICL procedure.

 Q: Who is not a candidate for laser vision correction?

-Q: What is the cost of laser vision correction?
+Q: What is the cost of vision correction surgery?

 A: The national average price for LASIK and SMILE is approximately $4,400 for both eyes.
 PRK is typically less.
+ICLs are about $4,400 per eye.
 Ask if the price you are quoted covers the initial consultation, follow-up visits, and any extra treatment you may need.
-Learn more about the cost of LASIK and other laser vision correction procedures, including insurance benefits, ways to pay, and what to consider.
+Learn more about the cost of LASIK and other vision correction procedures, including insurance benefits, ways to pay, and what to consider.